 Guide to Profiling Hospice Beds

-Posted on 16 April 2024 in Hospices
+Posted on 16 April 2024 By Michael Wood

 When delivering end of life care for patients, having a profiling hospice bed that provides high levels of comfort, support and safety is imperative.
 Not only do they provide adjustability, both electronically or manually, to enable individuals to find a comfortable, safe sleeping or resting position, they also assist care staff with features that makes it easier to deliver care and clean the bed.